Muswell Hill: Administration and representation

 Northern parts of the N10 postal area, sometimes also regarded as part of Muswell Hill, were part of the parish of Friern Barnet, which subsequently became Friern Barnet Urban District before becoming part of the London Borough of Barnet.

-The area is in the Hornsey and Wood Green parliamentary constituency.
+The area is in the Hornsey and Friern Barnet parliamentary constituency.
+The area is part of the Muswell Hill ward for elections to Haringey London Borough Council.

 Geography

-Close to Alexandra Park and Highgate Woods, Muswell Hill is a mainly Edwardian north London suburb.
+Close to Alexandra Park and Highgate Woods, Muswell Hill's architecture is predominantly Edwardian.
 Muswell Hill Broadway and Fortis Green Road, the main shopping streets, still maintain their historic character with most of the original facades preserved above street level.
 The area has a synagogue and six churches, one of which has been converted into a steak house.